theArnoll/RhythmBoard/README.md

 A easily customizable controller for the most computer rhythm games

 Suitable for osu!, DJMAX RESPECT V, Quaver, vivid/stasis, Milthm, Rhythm Doctor, Sparebeat, Polylylyrhythm, Estella, In Falsus (theoretically), etc.
-The overall layout and default keymap is optimized for DJMAX RESPECT V, but anything
+The overall layout and default key map is optimized for DJMAX RESPECT V, but any games similar to this are supported.
+At most, you only need to edit the key map easily by yourself in [ZMK Studio](https://zmk.studio/) and the experience is optimized by yourself

+## Features

+ - ZMK
+ - ZMK Studio (Easily customizable)
+ - Mechanical keyboard
+ - Widely supported

 ## Contents